|Value||Eligibility||Open date||Close date|

 III. a personal statement.

 b.
-The Scholarship will be awarded by a selection committee consisting of a representative from the Walter and Eliza Hall Trust, and the Deputy Vice-Chancellor (Education) or their nominated delegate.
+The Scholarship will be awarded by a selection committee consisting of members nominated by the Deputy Vice Chancellor (Education) or their nominated delegate.

 a.
-The Scholarship is valued at $10,000 and is tenable for one year only.
+The Scholarship is valued at $10,000 and is tenable for the duration of the degree up to five years.

 a.
 To continue receipt of the Scholarship, the recipient must maintain a minimum Semester Average Mark (SAM) of 65 each semester.